Iconic 1940s established Gold Coast tourist destination.

 Each day brings visitors face to face with extraordinary wildlife in exciting shows and hands-on encounters.
 Explore the exhibits with the kids, cuddle a koala, meet Blinky Bill, take a Segway Safari and get up close and personal for a #kangarooselfie in the Roo Paddock!
 With information boards in abundance and over 600 staff and volunteers onsite, the park offers the perfect opportunity to connect with and be educated by active conservation efforts on a personal level.

 The park also boasts an amazing onsite wildlife hospital, founded by Alex Griffiths 63 years ago.
 Visitors can have a bird’s eye view of our vets working and performing surgeries, and can experience the depth of care that Currumbin Wildlife Sanctuary has for the welfare of the Australian native animal population.
-With an annual intake of approximately 9,000 animals, the hospital is one of the busiest wildlife hospitals in the world.
+With an annual intake of over 10,500 animals, the hospital is one of the busiest wildlife hospitals in the world.